seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **GRATIANO**
 My Lord Bassanio gave his ring away
-Unto the judge that begg’d it and indeed
+Unto the judge that begg'd it and indeed
 Deserved it too; and then the boy, his clerk,
-That took some pains in writing, he begg’d mine;
+That took some pains in writing, he begg'd mine;
 And neither man nor master would take aught
 But the two rings.